MammosGeorgios/mammosgeorgios.github.io/docs/pages/academy/lessons/getting-started-with-python.md

 Running the above command will create a new file, with all dependencies.
 This is useful since we want to be able to replicate the exact application on multiple computers eventually.

-If we want to instal all dependencies from the `requirements.txt` file, we can use the following command (*no need to run it now though*):
+If we want to install all dependencies from the `requirements.txt` file, we can use the following command (*no need to run it now though*):
 ```bash
 pip install -r requirements.txt
 ```